 Venue for the Austrian Grand Prix, July 2

 This circuit, formerly known as A1-Ring, is 4.326 kilometres long with a total of only eight turns: six right and two left.
 It is located near the city of Spielberg in a beautiful hilly landscape and has hosted races since 1969.

 It’s a very fast circuit, with few and relatively quick corners and long straight stretches.
 Drivers go full throttle on more than 70% of the lap and the most powerful cars are clearly favoured.
 Due to the curvy downhill parts, Red Bull Ring can be tricky under wet conditions.

 Venue for the British Grand Prix, July 9

 A former Second World War Royal Air Force airfield, Silverstone Circuit is 5.89 kilometres long and features 18 corners: 10 right-handers and eight left-handers.
 The fast curves are very demanding on the drivers, due to the extremely high compression forces.

 What makes the British Grand Prix special?

 Apart from being a beautiful and fast track, Silverstone is a stronghold of tradition, where many legends were born.
 The very first world Championship GP was held here in 1950.
 Among the 21 drivers that took the start was Prince Birabongse Bhanudej Bhanubandh of the Thai royal family, who qualified fifth in his Maserati but ran out of fuel during the race.

-Venue for the Spanish Grand Prix, August 16
+Venue for the Hungarian Grand Prix, July 23

 Circuit de Spa-Francorchamps